haiwera-silk-cd/magento-devdocs/guides/v2.1/mtf/mtf_entities/mtf_page.md

 <block name="editForm" class="Magento\Catalog\Test\Block\Adminhtml\Category\Edit\CategoryForm" locator="#container" strategy="css selector"/>
 {% endhighlight %}

-We shouldn't change the `editForm` block in the Magento_Catalog module because in case of disabling of a Magento_NewModule module, the test will fail.
-Best way in this case is to create a new block in a Magento_NewModule module that covers new functionality.
+We shouldn't change the `editForm` block in the Magento_Catalog模块 because in case of disabling of a Magento_NewModule模块, the test will fail.
+Best way in this case is to create a new block in a Magento_NewModule模块 that covers new functionality.

 Assume that we already created the new block `\Magento\NewModule\Test\Block\Adminhtml\Category\Edit\CategoryForm`.